aave/aip/content/aips/AAVE_ETHEREUM_V3.md

 # Simple Summary

-This governance proposal activates the Aave v3 Ethereum pool (3.0.1), by completing all the initial setup and listing WBTC, WETH, wstETH, USDC, DAI, LINK, and AAVE, already pre-approved by the community.
+This governance proposal activates the Aave V3 Ethereum pool (3.0.1), by completing all the initial setup and listing WBTC, WETH, wstETH, USDC, DAI, LINK, and AAVE, already pre-approved by the community.
+All the Aave Ethereum V3 addresses can be found in the [aave-address-book](https://github.com/bgd-labs/aave-address-book/blob/main/src/AaveV3Ethereum.sol).

 # Motivation